Antollo/Easypt2/docs/File.classPrototype.writeLine.md

 ### Description:

+Output operation.
-Writes arguments appended with the new line character or characters sequence (platform dependent) to file.
+Writes arguments appended with the new line character to file.

 #### Example: